JAlcocerT/JAlcocerT/content/blog/da-jira.md

 ### ipynb to PDF

-To create a PDF from the content of a Jupyter Notebook (`.ipynb`), you can use several open source tools, many integrated with Python:
+To create a PDF from the content of a Jupyter Notebook (`.ipynb`), you can use several open source tools.

+MAny of them integrated with Python:

 - **Jupyter nbconvert** (built-in):
   - Command-line tool or Python API to convert `.ipynb` to PDF directly.